 (Fudeel, shen flows y/o Coinclis effect... like planar shear flows...quite early disrupt.) hother issue is that the unkcoder vicenty, which ungert fragont (augula) momentum purely by fictional means, is absolutely negligible in most all astrophysical fluids.
 Nav, accretion diver accrete we know this observationally: mass accretion votes have been doervotionally inferred in a variety of applicing - and so what's a theorist to de?
 Posit pome anomalous transport via (unknown) turbulance.
-Now is the roote taken in the classic shakers of singues (173) paper - assume turbulant transport, characterize it by a vicenty, and take that viscons shows to be proportional to the gas pressure (in a hydro. dive, this is the only option): $$T{20} \equiv \alpha{ss} P \longrightarrow gas pressure{ inservity responsible for transportinge momentum in the P directionwhich has been extremely publicle but wasfelly unsatisfying.Mais has been extremely publicle but wasfelly unsatisfying.And to the "alpha-dish" framework of accretion dives,advection has been extremely publicle but wasfelly unsatisfying.And the first in the particulation dives,advection has been extremely publicle but wasfelly unsatisfying.And the man public is the framework of accretion dives,advection has been extremely publicle but wasfelly unsatisfying.And the man extremely publicle but wasfelly unsatisfying.$$
+Now is the roote taken in the classic shakers of singues (173) paper - assume turbulant transport, characterize it by a vicenty, and take that viscons shows to be proportional to the gas pressure (in a hydro. dive, this is the only option): $$T{20} \equiv \alpha{ss} P \longrightarrow gas pressure{ inservity responsible for transportinga momentum in the P directionwhen the the "Alpha - dish" framework of accretion dives,advantation has been extremely publicly but washinging.Mai take the "Alpha - dish" framework of accretion dives,advantation has been extremely publicly but washinging.And the gas pressure (in the public for transportinga momentum in the P directionin the proportionality constantis a second of the memory of accretion dives,advantation has been extremely publicly but washing publicand the gas a diversely publicle but washely unsatisfying.And the gas diversely publicle but washely unsatisfying.$$